istio-ecosystem/sail-operator/docs/README.md

       default-v1-21-2   True    Healthy   False    v1.21.2   4m45s
     ```

-11. Confirm there is two control plane pods running, one for each revision
+10. Confirm there are two control plane pods running, one for each revision

     ```bash
     $ kubectl get pods -n istio-system